2009 Penn State Nittany Lions football team: Other awards

-Post season
+Postseason

 Penn State finished the season ranked number 9 in the final AP poll and number 8 in the final Coaches poll, earning Penn State its 23rd Top 10 finish under Joe Paterno.
 It's the 35th final top 25 ranking under Paterno.

 Following the Capital One Bowl, linebacker NaVorro Bowman announced he would skip his final season of eligibility and declared for the 2010 NFL draft.

 Four players were initially invited to the 2010 NFL Scouting Combine, held February 24 to March 2 in Indianapolis, Indiana: Jared Odrick, Sean Lee, Daryll Clark, and Andrew Quarless.
 NaVorro Bowman and Josh Hull were added to the list of combine invitations on January 29.